react-hookz/web/migrating-from-react-use.md

 NOTES:

 - `js-cookies` needs installed separately from `@react-hookz/web` to use `useCookie`
-- `useCookie` instances with the same key on same page are synchronised.
+- `useCookie` instances with the same key on the same page are synchronised.
 This synchronisation does not work across tabs or on changes that are triggered by third-party code.

 #### useCopyToClipboard